 There are three slightly different timeline patterns; timeline, timeline (lightweight), and timeline (progress) located under the PATTERNS tab on the left navigation menu of the palette.
 All three have the same functionality but different a different look.
 Test out all three to see which one aesthetically matches your business needs.

 The main components in these patterns are side by side layouts, styled icons, and styled text.
 These components are configured to stack based on the width of the screen size in which you're viewing the timeline.
 In this design structure breakdown, we'll use the basic timeline pattern to explain how each component is used.

 This pattern consists of nine similar side by side layouts, all of which contain multiple rich text components.
 This pattern also uses two configurations of side by side layouts to create the timeline format.
-Also, the stackWhen parameter is used to format the timeline at smaller screen sizes (lines 193-196).
+This pattern leverages the horizontal line component to be responsive at every screen size.

 The first uses styled icons and styled text to create the steps on the timeline (lines 4-26).

 The second uses the horizontal line commponent to format the steps between the timeline(lines 27-34).
 This side by side component is on either side of the number of days displayed in text between each step of the timeline.